 In legitimate and constant competition was Philosophy -- The secular version of asking the ultimate questions -- although often reaching the same God answer.
-Philosophy includes thought about thought - epistemology, thought about nature - science, thought about right at wrong -- ethics (morals), and thought about "what is" (being or ontology) -- metaphysics.
+Philosophy includes thought about thought - epistemology, thought about nature - science, thought about right and wrong -- ethics (morals), and thought about "what is" (being or ontology) -- metaphysics.
 Philosophy is the secular attempt to give meaning, morals and order to human thought and activity directed by it.

 But something went wrong in the once thriving paradise of ordered western thought.
 Dr's Frankenstein, Pandora and Evil (Austin Powers) declared themselves masters of the universe and rose up and smote both Religion and Philosophy.
-The branch of Science became the tree and first questions like; "What does it mean?", "Is it good?", "Where does this lead us to"? etc became replaced by; "We have the technology!", "We can make it bigger/faster/cheaper/less filling"!
+The branch of Science became the tree and first questions like; "What does it mean?", "Is it good?", "Where does this lead us to"? etc became replaced by; "We have the technology!", "We can make it "better"/faster/cheaper/stronger/less filling!
 "Oh, What a brave new world!".

-So today, a branch of Philosophy concerned with mechanism and entirely with "stuff" vs thought, meaning, morality, ultimate causes and ultimate effects has usurped the thrones of Religion and Philosophy and the engineers run the ship of society with the assistance of a set of "sciences"-- Political Science, Social Science, Psychology, Economics, Anthropology, etc. All with doses of at least statistical sleight of hand, and allusions to be be "hard science".
+So today, a branch of Philosophy concerned with mechanism and entirely with "stuff" (matter) vs thought, meaning, morality, ultimate causes and ultimate effects has usurped the thrones of Religion and Philosophy and the engineers run the ship of society with the assistance of a set of "sciences"-- Political Science, Social Science, Psychology, Economics, Anthropology, etc. All with doses of at least statistical sleight of hand, and allusions to be be "hard science".
 In the usurpation, being about "stuff" rather than thought became something seen as desirable.
+(Nominalism)

 In order to usurp the throne of the kingdom of thought, Science had to kill the "ghost in the machine", the dualism that made man more than the beasts.
 The witches of "science and pragmatism" have already given us the guillotine of the French Revolution, the gulag of the USSR, the gas chambers of National Socialism in Germany, and the millions lost in Mao's revolution and the Killing Fields of Pol Pot.
 "Parts are parts" -- mechanical parts, human parts, baby parts -- no ghost, just matter.
 When all knowledge is "bottom up", the bottom becomes "god", and the former rulers -- reason, wisdom, spirit, intellect, beauty, love and reverence become shit.